fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 Our example uses the state of the React components only to manage the state of a form and to show error notifications.
 When using GraphQL it can be, that there are no more justifiable reasons to move the management of the applications state to Redux at all.

-When necessary Apollo enables saving the applictions local state to [Apollo cache](https://www.apollographql.com/docs/react/essentials/local-state.html).
+When necessary Apollo enables saving the applications local state to [Apollo cache](https://www.apollographql.com/docs/react/essentials/local-state.html).

 ### Render props

 GraphQLs components <i>Query</i>, <i>Mutation</i> and <i>ApolloConsumer</i> follow the so called [render props](https://reactjs.org/docs/render-props.html) principle.
 A component following this principle is given, as props or as a child between its tags (which technically is also a props), a <i>function</i> which defines how the component is rendered.
-With the render props -principle it is possible to move data or functionreferences to the component responsible for rendering.
+With the render props -principle it is possible to move data or function references to the component responsible for rendering.

 The Render props -principle has been quite popular.
 For example [react router](/en/part7/react_router) we used in part 7 uses it.
 Using the component <i>Route</i> of the React router it is defined what the application renders when the browser is in a certain url.